ayojs/ayo/CONTRIBUTING.md

 [0b5191f](https://github.com/ayojs/ayo/commit/0b5191f15d0f311c804d542b67e2e922d98834f8)
 can be a good example.
 It touches the implementation, the documentation, and the tests, but is still one logical change.
-In general, the tests should always pass when each individual commit lands on the master branch.
+In general, the tests should always pass when each individual commit lands on the `latest` branch.

 ### Getting Approvals for Your Pull Request